Nuevicsu-Tech/WhizPerfex-WebApp/README.md

 # WhizPerfex

-WhizPerfex is a collection of open-source tools designed to help web developers test and optimize the performance of their applications.
-The toolkit includes tools for measuring network speed, rendering speed, and code optimization.
+WhizPerfex is a web application that helps web developers analyze and optimize the performance of their websites.
+It provides a variety of tools and metrics for measuring network speed, rendering speed, and code optimization, and offers suggestions for improving website performance.

 ## Features